A still life from the Dutch Golden Age

 Public domain, via Wikimedia Commons

-Block was an active contributor to the exhibitions of the Munich Secession.
-His paintings were exhibited in Germany and abroad.
-They were lauded by critics: „Block’s paintings reveal multiple, subtle narratives, in muted colors, in the modern style characterized by broken sentences and dashes.”
+Block is an active contributor to the exhibitions of the Munich Secession.
+His paintings are exhibited in Germany and abroad.
+Critics praise: „Block’s paintings reveal multiple, subtle narratives, in muted colors, in the modern style characterized by broken sentences and dashes.”

 Black and white photograph.
 Portrait photo of an elderly gentleman with a bald head